This accessibility statement applies to Catalyst. It is an online application which allows users to access prescribing data.

 What we’re doing to improve accessibility

-We’re committed to making sure this website is compliant to WCAG 2.1 ‘AA’ standard.
+We’re committed to making sure this website is compliant to WCAG 2.2 ‘AA’ standard.

-Every new released website will be designed, built and tested to meet ‘AA’ standards by default.
+Our accessibility compliance statement will be reviewed regularly.
+Every newly released website will be designed, built, and tested to meet ‘AA’ standards by default

 Preparation of this accessibility statement

-This statement was prepared on 15 September 2020.
-It was last reviewed 30 September 2021.
+This statement was originally prepared on 15 September 2020.
+It was last reviewed on 7 October 2024.

-We tested a sample of the website screens to meet ‘AA’ WCAG 2.1 standards, using manual and automated tests.
+We tested all the website screens to meet ‘AA’ WCAG 2.2 standards, using manual and automated tests.